patternhelloworld/docker-blue-green-runner/README.md

 - Use ``the latest Release version`` OR at least ``tagged versions`` for your production, NOT the latest version of the 'main' branch.
 You can directly create pull requests for the 'main' branch.
+- In production, place your project in a separate folder, not in the samples folder, as they are just examples

 ## Table of Contents
 - [Features](#Features)